krandon1986/project-2-js-quiz-time/README.md

         ![Game](assets/screenshots/accessibility2.png)

 - Mobile Responsiveness
-    - Maximum screen width for responsive design was done at 375px.
+    - The lowest to highest maximum screen width for responsive design was done from 338px to 912px.
     - Mobile responsiveness was limited to the "toggle device" feature in Chrome Developer Tools due to lack of access to more physical devices.

 ## Bugs